How to prepare for a child welfare hearing - Gilson Gray

 In family cases, it’s not always possible to make a decision at the first child welfare hearing and it all depends on whether there is a narrow issue to be addressed or whether it is something more complex.
 In the vast majority of cases, parties should not expect the issues to be resolved after one hearing.
 Sometimes before he or she makes decision, for more background information, the sheriff might order a child welfare report from an independent family solicitor.
 If this happens, the hearing will be continued for several weeks so these documents can be prepared and then lodged with the court.
 The court will assign another hearing and the sheriff will make their decision based on any report’s recommendations.

 If a report isn’t required, the sheriff may make an interim order (a temporary order) for your child’s care arrangements and the case will be continued to another hearing to monitor arrangements.
 Any orders made at a child welfare hearing are interim orders.
-A final order can only be made following a proof or if the parties in the action reach an agreement and ask the court to record that in a final order.
-The court system is designed to bring parents to court to see if an agreement can be reached as the court recognises that it is far better for parents to make decision about their child than for a court do so.
+A final order can only be made following proof or if the parties in the action reach an agreement and ask the court to record that in a final order.
+The court system is designed to bring parents to court to see if an agreement can be reached as the court recognises that it is far better for parents to make decisions about their child than for a court to do so.
 In most cases when an interim order is made the court will assign a further child welfare hearing to ‘monitor’ the contact order made.
 If it looks like changes to the arrangements are needed, the sheriff may vary them at the next hearing.

 How many hearings will I have?